Tiramisu Poke Cake

 Then the craziest thing happened.
 The Panthers tied.
 Football ended in a tie game.
 What?!
 There have been a couple others, but it’s not typical at all and it’s the first one I’ve seen.

 I watched through a couple commercials after it was over, just to make sure it was actually over.
 The hubs laughed at me.
-Then it reminded us of this video.
+Then it reminded us of this youtube video, An American Coach in London: NBC Sports Premier League Film.
 It’s plain awesome.
 If you haven’t watched it, you must.
 If you want to see the part about ties, start at about 43 seconds.

 But back to this cake.
 Poke cakes kind of rock and I’ve been loving making a few versions.